Last Updated on September 25, 2022 by Lori Geurin

 - Protects against colon cancer

 - Helps prevent diabetes

 - May lower your risk for heart disease

 - Aids digestion and treats constipation

-- A natural ear infection and pain treatment.
-Put a couple drops of sweet almond oil in a tablespoon of warm filtered water.
-Drop this into the ear and let it travel into the ear canal and work its magic!
+- Natural ear infection and pain treatment.
+Put a couple of drops of sweet almond oil in a tablespoon of warm filtered water.
+Drop this into the ear, let it travel into the ear canal, and work its magic!

 - The monounsaturated fats in almond oil speed up metabolism, which can help you lose weight